 A fur hat can be a lifesaver if you can’t stand cold weather.
 Some Icelanders wear fur coats and hats during the coldest days, looking quite elegant.

 Most hats you can get in Iceland are made from rabbit or fox.
 The fox is, as you might have guessed, a little more expensive but it looks great.

 In case I forgot to bring them, can I buy them in Iceland?
 Many of the souvenir shops that litter Reykjavík have some fairly decent hats.
 If you want to go all in, Eggert the furrier is probably the most upscale you can go, and Feldur offers solid quality as well.

-Photo Credit: Courtesy of Birta Rán Björgvinsdóttir, from her blog Streets of Reykjavik .
+Photo Credit: Courtesy of Birta Rán Björgvinsdóttir, from her page Streets of Reykjavik .